springer-math/Mathematics-of-Epidemics-on-Networks/docs/EoN.rst

 The algorithms are based on the book

-`Mathematics of Epidemics on Networks: from Exact to Approximate Models`_ by Kiss, Miller & Simon
+`Mathematics of Epidemics on Networks: from Exact to Approximate Models`_ by Kiss, Miller & Simon  (possibly freely available for `download here`_ depending on your institutional subscription).

 Please cite the book if using these algorithms.